|Point of contact||

 Your badge should work in other GSA buildings.
 Kathryn Connolly can submit paperwork to get permission for you to enter the NYC, Chicago, or D.C. buildings, which will take a few days.
 After you receive an email confirmation, visit the security office in that new building to activate your card.

-See Networks for details.
+See Logging in & Networks for details.

 Apple’s instructions are here.

 What supplies do distributed employees receive?